2014 SUMMER M. A. PROGRAM IN JAPANESE PEDAGOGY AT COLUMBIA UNIVERSITY

 Has it been your dream to teach the Japanese language to others?
 The Summer M. A. Program in Japanese Pedagogy at Columbia University may be perfect for you!
-Columbia University is a world-renowned Ivy League university in the heart of New York, New York.
+Columbia University is a world-renowned Ivy League university in the heart of New York City.
 The Summer M. A. Program in Japanese Pedagogy is an extremely competitive program, attracting the best students and professors from around the world.
-In fact, the M. A. Program is limited to no more than thirty total students, and accepts only ten to twelve students each year.
+In fact, the M. A. Program is limited to no more than thirty total students and accepts only ten to twelve students each year.
 Over a typical three-year period, you will learn from professors from Columbia, Harvard and Princeton, as well as from other top universities in America, Japan, Europe and Australia.
 Live in New York and take classes each summer for three years, and you can earn your Masters degree in Japanese Pedagogy.
-At the same time, you will learn about the Japanese language, about teaching and acquiring foreign languages, and you will gain a highly marketable Masters degree from one of the worldfs best universities.
+At the same time, you will learn about the Japanese language as well as about teaching and acquiring foreign languages, and you will gain a highly marketable Masters degree from one of the worldfs best universities.
 So apply today for the Summer M. A. Program in Japanese Pedagogy at Columbia University!

 Admissions Information (GSAS, Graduate School of Arts and Science)

 The Graduate School of Arts and Sciences (Department of East Asian Languages and Cultures) invites applications for the summer M. A. program in Japanese Pedagogy.
-The 2013 program will begin on Monday, June 3rd and last until Friday, August 2nd, during which time the following courses will be taught:
+The 2014 program will begin on Monday, June 2nd and last until Friday, August 1st, during which the following courses will be taught:

-- Intermediate/Advanced Japanese Pedagogy, Prof. Mutsuko Endo Hudson of Michigan State University and Dr. Fumiko Nazikian of Columbia University
+- Elementary Japanese Pedagogy, Prof. Naomi Fujita Geyer of the University of Wisconsin at Madison and Dr. Fumiko Nazikian of Columbia University

 Obtaining the M. A. degree in Japanese Pedagogy requires three summers of study, which can be completed either consecutively or over a six-year period.
 Students must compile a total of 36 credits, consisting of eleven courses and an M. A. thesis focusing on a particular area of Japanese Pedagogy.
 The Japanese Pedagogy Program does not accept credits from other institutions.
 Students not seeking an M. A. degree are also welcome to attend classes.